wT-/SpelunkyWadUtility/README.md

 * You can run the included convenience script **restore_original.py** to move them over the current **.wad**.
 * In case of game updates that change the **.wad** file you've modified, I'd suggest doing this:
   * Make sure you got at least version 1.1 of my scripts
-  * Run **restore_original.py** script to get rid of the old .origs
+  * Run **restore_original.py** script to get rid of the old .origs.
-  * Go on Steam and "Verify integrity of game cache" or get the original files some other way, if you downloaded from GOG for an example
+  * Go on Steam and "Verify integrity of game cache" or get the new files some other way, if you downloaded from GOG for an example.
   * Run **repack.py** to repack your modifications over the now updated **.wad**